sb2702/audioRecord.js/README.md

 # audioRecord.js

+⚠️This project is from 2015 and is deprecated.
+See the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) for a native browser recording APO

 A simplified audio Recorder for HTML5, which uses the WebAudio API to export microphone input to wav, mp3 or ogg  files.
 Based on https://github.com/mattdiamond/Recorderjs, https://github.com/nusofthq/Recordmp3js and https://github.com/bjornm/libvorbis-js